pftnhr/yellow-autoslug/README.md

 `autoslugLength` = maximum length of the TitleSlug, excluding the date (e.g. `-20240507`).
 Default is `25`.

+If you don't display titles in your blog and don't really use them, you can uncomment line 20:

+`$page->rawData = $this->yellow->toolbox->setMetaData($page->rawData, "title", $titleSlug);`

+This replaces the title of the blog post with the created TitleSlug.

 ## Acknowledgements

 Many thanks to Mark Seuffert from [Yellow](https://github.com/datenstrom/yellow/) for the original [code](https://github.com/datenstrom/yellow/discussions/372#discussioncomment-244418) and the customisation of the `edit.php` so that everything works as it should.